SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/reference/ALToolbox/misc.md

         down_action: str,
         review_action: Optional[str] = None,
         thumbs_display: str = "Did we help you?",
-        review_display:
-    str = "Thank you for your feedback.
+        review_display: str = "Thanks!
 Let us know what we could do better",
         submit_review_button: str = "Add your review",
         post_review_display: str = "Thank you for your review!") -> str
 ```